Pink Icicle Camellia

 Lustrous evergreen foliage cover this upright shrub; masses of large, shell pink semi-double flowers bloom in late winter; provide rich, acidic, moist, well-drained soil

 Pink Icicle Camellia features showy shell pink round flowers with yellow eyes at the ends of the branches from late winter to early spring.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The small glossy oval leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Pink Icicle Camellia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.